FabienDarr/FabienDarr/README.md

 - 📚 Currently in first year engineering Informatics student in CYTech !

 - 👀 I’m currently working on a Portofolio and secret projet !
-- 🌌 Learning Web languages at the moment.
+- 🌌 Currently in love with React !
 Developing an application !
 - 💼 Feel free to ask me anything
 - 💬 Contact me at any time at fabiendarrigrand@hotmail.fr
 or by Discord [@🔥Oxoto🔥#7802][discord]<br> <br>